 On May 1, 2013 (the Closing Date) CERC Corp., OGE Energy Corp.
 (OGE) and ArcLight Capital Partners, LLC (ArcLight) closed on the formation of Enable.
 CERC has the ability to significantly influence the operating and financial policies of Enable and, accordingly, accounts for its investment in Enable using the equity method of accounting.
-Under the equity method, CERC will adjust its investment in Enable each period for contributions made, distributions received, CERC's share of Enable's comprehensive income and accretion of any basis difference.
+Under the equity method, CERC will adjust its investment in Enable each period for contributions made, distributions received, CERC's share of Enable's comprehensive income and accretion of differences, as appropriate.
 CERC evaluates its equity method investments for impairment when events or changes in circumstances indicate there is a loss in value of the investment that is other than a temporary decline.

 CERC's investment in Enable is considered to be a variable interest entity (VIE) because the power to direct the activities that most significantly impact Enable's economic performance does not reside with the holders of equity investment at risk.
 However, CERC is not considered the primary beneficiary of Enable since it does not have the power to direct the activities of Enable that are considered most significant to the economic performance of Enable.
-CERC's maximum exposure to loss related to Enable is limited to its equity investment as presented in the Condensed Consolidated Balance Sheet at March 31, 2014, CERC Corp.'s guarantee of Enable's \$1.05 billion term loan (Term Loan) and other guarantees discussed in Note 10, CERC Corp.'s \$363 million notes receivable from Enable and outstanding current accounts receivable from Enable.
-CERC Corp.'s guarantee of Enable's Term Loan is subordinated to all senior debt of CERC.
-The \$363 million of notes receivable from Enable bears interest at an annual rate of 2.10% to 2.45% and mature in 2017.
-CERC had interest receivable of \$6 million as of March 31, 2014 and interest income of \$2 million during the three months ended March 31, 2014 on its \$363 million of notes receivable from Enable.
+CERC's maximum exposure to loss related to Enable is limited to its equity investment as presented in the Condensed Consolidated Balance Sheet at June 30, 2014, CERC Corp.'s guarantee of collection of Enable's \$1.1 billion senior notes due 2019 and 2024 (Guaranteed Senior Notes) and other guarantees discussed in Note 10, CERC Corp.'s \$363 million notes receivable from Enable and outstanding current accounts receivable from Enable.
+CERC Corp.'s guarantee of May 1, 2016.
+The \$363 million of notes receivable from Enable bears interest at an annual rate of 2.10% to 2.45% and matures in 2017.
+CERC recorded interest income of \$2 million and \$1 million during the three months ended June 30, 2014 and 2013, respectively, and \$4 million and \$1 million during the six months ended June 30, 2014 and 2013, respectively, for interest earned on or after the Closing Date and had interest receivable from Enable of \$5 million and \$4 million as of June 30, 2014 and December 31, 2013, respectively, on its notes receivable from Enable.

 Effective on the Closing Date, CenterPoint Energy and Enable entered into a Services Agreement, Employee Transition Agreement, Transitional Services Agreement and other agreements (collectively, Transition Agreements) whereby CERC agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term ending on April 30, 2016.
 The support services automatically extend year-toyear at the end of the initial term, unless terminated by Enable with at least 90 days' notice.
-Enable may terminate these support services at any time with 180 days' notice if approved by the board of Enable's general partner.
+Enable may terminate the initial support services at any time with 180 days' notice if approved by the board of Enable's general partner.
 Additionally, CERC agreed to provide seconded employees to Enable to support its operations for an initial term ending on December 31, 2014, unless revised by mutual agreement with CERC, OGE and Enable prior to that date.